Inventing the Sustainable Batteries of the Future

 Self-healing: Clever ways of healing damage inside a battery that otherwise would lead to battery failure can make batteries safer, more reliable and more sustainable.
 This will become an important property of batteries of the future.

-3. Cross-cutting areas
+Theme III: Cross-cutting areas

 BATTERY 2030+ is the large-scale pan-European research initiative that will enable Europe to take the lead in battery science and technology by developing sustainable batteries with ultrahigh performance and smart functionalities.

+The initiative is part of the European Battery Alliance launched by Maroš Šefčovič, Vice President at the European Commission, in 2017.
 It brings together the most important stakeholders in the field of battery research and engineering to work on concrete actions that support the implementation of the European Action plan on Batteries, hence contributing to the EU’s Green Deal, The UN sustainability goals, as well as to the SET-plan.